PhilChodrow/website_source/content/publication/cone_bounds/index.md

 url_slides : ""
 url_video : ""

-abstract: We define upper bound and lower bounds for order-preserving homogeneous of degree one maps on a proper closed cone in $\mathbb{R}^n in terms of the cone spectral radius.
+abstract: We define upper bound and lower bounds for order-preserving homogeneous of degree one maps on a proper closed cone in $\mathbb{R}^n$ in terms of the cone spectral radius.
 We also define weak upper bounds for these maps.
 For a proper closed cone $C \in \mathbb{R}^n$ , we prove that any order-preserving homogeneous of degree one map $f ; int (C)\rightarrow int (C)$ has a lower bound.
 If $C$ is polyhedral, we prove that the map $f$ has a weak upper bound.
 We give examples of weak upper bounds for certain order-preserving homogeneous of degree one maps defined on the interior of $\mathbb{R}_+^n$.

 summary: Novel bounds for a class of dynamical systems on the nonnegative cone.